Wetherby Arts Festival

 judged it a good idea to hold a Festival of Arts.

-Forty years later, people still think it a splendid idea to bring the community together and attract people to our town.
+Over forty years later, people still think it a splendid idea to bring the community together and attract people to our town.

 We still distribute thousands of programmes door-to-door.
 We still have a Box Office in town beforehand and